r-dube/pickingflowers/india.md

 As a result, the vast majority of the Indian population agreed with the ban on Chinese mobile applications and contracts to Chinese companies operating in India \[9\].

 ## Soft ban
-As of this writing, India has not banned Huawei or ZTE from operating in India.
+As of this writing, India has not banned Huawei or ZTE outright from operating in India.
 However, the government has signaled its displeasure with the Chinese government, Chinese state-directed companies such as Huawei, and Chinese state-owned enterprises such as ZTE.
 As a result, all four of the major mobile operators in India distanced themselves from Huawei and ZTE, at least up to a point \[10\], \[11\], \[12\], \[13\], \[14\].